 This policy applies to Unipart Group of Companies Ltd and all Unipart subsidiaries, defined as “Unipart”.

 Unipart’s Anti-Bribery and Corruption Compliance Procedures & Guidelines comprise:

 - Defined roles and responsibilities as specified

 - Risk Assessments created and maintained by divisional MDs and Heads of Group Functions.
-An annual review of these risks takes place with the Group Executive Committee
+An annual review of these risks takes place with the Executive Leadership Team

 - Policies and procedures developed to address key risks

 - A corporate register of declarable gifts, favours and hospitality given or received